 One of my frequent questions, is a baffled “why are they doing that?”.
 It sounds like the experts are doing the same… only I’m in the minority.

 I have found that many people with “autistic” brains (me included) just don’t have any interest in talking about popular TV programmes, celebrities, outward directed shows of affluence and superficial discussion.
 I hope that’s not a measure for ‘deficit’.

 What I’ve found is, by identifying and learning autistic behaviours in myself, I’ve become more self-aware in communication.
 It’s as if I now carefully watch myself.
 My son finds it hilarious these days when I apologise for transforming from quiet doormat into ‘The Bulldozer” because of my compulsion to get to the point – or to facts in a discussion.

 Because we both have the courage to talk about it, our relationship has deepened.

 My son is, thankfully, kind and compassionate, I’m very fortunate.

 I’d like to develop more kindness and compassion for others too.
 I recognise that.

 It takes me quite a while to search around and find something to admire in superficial conversation.
 I find it helps if I get my phone out and go into a quick analysis until I find a little thing to spark my interest.
 There’s always something.
 Although I can’t keep the two-way conversation up for very long.
 Plus its rude to look at your phone during a conversation, right?

-Sometimes autistic life experience is just like a game of Snakes and Ladders 🙂
+My life experience is often like a game of Snakes and Ladders

 Have a great day!